 No, Jean Watson is not a rock star.
 She is a worship leader.
 Or a contemporary psalmist.
 Or whatever label you want to wrap around a singer/songwriter/multi-instrumentalist who crafts ethereal, soul-capturing contemporary hymns that can inhabit the playlist of a world music radio station as easily as a Sunday morning worship service.
 But it was not always so.
 Before she became a worship artist (or contemporary psalmist, or whatever), Watson, a classically-trained violinist, had her sights set on playing in a big city symphony.
 And she was well on her way, before laying it all down to become a wife and mother of four children.
 Life did not deal kindly with Watson.
 Some poor choices, a divorce and clinical depression nearly broke her spirit.
 At rock bottom, with nowhere else to turn, Watson cried out to God—and God answered.
 The end result is restoration beyond Watson’s wildest imaging.

 Today, Jean plays violin with the Kalamazoo Symphony Orchestra, hosts an internationally broadcast radio show, tours across the country and around the world both as a performing artist and as a sought-after speaker.
-She also recently released her ninth CD and her first book entitled, "Everything Can Change In Forty Days."
+She also recently released her tenth CD and her first book entitled, "Everything Can Change In Forty Days."
 Published by Seedbed Publishers in Franklin, TN..
 She is equally at home performing and speaking in concert halls and homeless shelters and is excited to share what she has learned on her long and sometimes rocky path of faith.
 "It is my heart that in my music and my words, people will hear the voice of God and become all He has made them to be."